david-jarchovsky/apify-test-scraper/tutorial-III/README.md

 No, the memory is specified when actor is started.
 1. _How can you run an actor with Puppeteer in a headful (non-headless) mode?_
 Apify.launchPuppeteer({ headless: false }).
 This option is missing in SDK API reference though.
 However, it is in examples. ?!
+_ADDED_: We have to use following apify image: apify/actor-node-chrome-xvfb
 1. _Imagine the server/instance the container is running on has a 32 GB, 8-core CPU.
 What would be the most performant (speed/cost) memory allocation for CheerioCrawler?
 (Hint: NodeJS processes cannot use user-created threads)_
 4096MB as the app can execute application logic parallelly.